 For many women like Diane Brunner, these dots can be a painful reminder.
 Diane was diagnosed with Stage II breast cancer in June 2019 after receiving a routine mammogram.
 After four rounds of chemo, a double mastectomy on November 8, 2019, and 20 rounds of radiation, she is now living for herself again and taking her body back, starting with radiation tattoo removal.

 In the years leading up to her diagnosis, Breast Cancer Awareness Month didn’t have much significance for Diane, but now more than ever she wants to encourage every woman to schedule and go to their routine mammograms.
 Without hers, it could have cost her life.

-It’s estimated that new cases of breast cancer will have affected 65 out of 100,000 Australians in 2020.
-But despite popular belief, it’s usually not a death sentence.
+One in eight women will be diagnosed with breast cancer—but despite popular belief, it’s usually not a death sentence.
 After undergoing treatment that she feels she probably didn’t need for Stage 1 breast cancer, Maariana Vikse is on a mission to help other women make an informed choice about their treatment.

 From this research, she discovered that the recommended standard treatment was so damaging, that it probably resulted in a worse outcome to her health and life than breast cancer itself.
 She also found that many other women are not given a clear view of how cancer treatment works and what it was going to do to their bodies.
 Maariana knew that she wanted to make women’s lives better by simplifying the medical information she had discovered.